Ethel3/calculator/README.md

 # calculator

 My first Javascript project.
-The calculator is responsive and works like any other calculator
+The calculator is responsive and works like any other calculator.